D1935827V/spring_portfolio/README.md

 |**[...](...)**|**Calvin**|...|**[link here](...)**|
 |**[..](...)**|**Dane**|...|**[link here](...)**|
 |**[...](...)**|**Nicholas**|...|**[link here](...)**|

+## Part 2:
+Live review with Teacher (5 points),

+2 points on live review topic.
+1 point on my assessment of overall quality and participation in Individual Final, Part 1 & 2.
+2 points Unit 9 completed and journal review.

+## Part 1:

 Show key observation or things you have implemented that are related to College Board topics (Java).
 Be precise in showing relationships between work and Java unit.